 Residents are a part of the NorthShore team and have access to the facilities and resources of this award-winning healthcare delivery system, including Hospital departments and staff.
 Read an overview of our Dental and Oral Healthcare Center services.

 The program is one year in length.
 Two residents are accepted each year with their residency beginning around July 1st.
-Orientation begins approximately mid June.
+Orientation begins approximately mid-June.
 There is a stipend of approximately $57,732 per year.
 Medical and dental benefits are provided.
 The resident is allowed four weeks of vacation.
-Sick time is aslo allowed.
-Upon satisfactory completion of the GPR at NorthShore University HealthSystem, residents will receive a certificate from University of Chicago.
+Sick time is also allowed.
+Upon satisfactory completion of the GPR at NorthShore University HealthSystem, residents will receive a certificate from the University of Chicago.

 Overall Program Goals

-Goal 1: Act as a primary oral health provider for individuals.
+Goal 1: Act as a primary oral health provider for individuals and group of patients.
 This includes providing emergency and multidisciplinary comprehensive oral health care; providing patient focused care that is coordinated by the general practitioner; directing health promotion and disease prevention activities; and using advanced dental treatment modalities.

 Goal 2: Plan and provide multidisciplinary oral health care for a wide variety of patients including patients with special needs.